numericfor/numfor/README.md

 This library consists (will consist) of several modules to ease the scientific work.
 It aims to provide user-friendly utilities and relatively-efficient routines for scientific computing, numerical and related work.

 It provides:
-  + A @subpage utils with basic, non-specific, functionality used in many (most?) scientific programming.
+  + A @subpage docutils with basic, non-specific, functionality used in many (most?) scientific programming.
-  + A @subpage arrays with basic functionality to work with arrays, including generation of grids, search of elements and sorting.
+  + A @subpage docarrays with basic functionality to work with arrays, including generation of grids, search of elements and sorting.
-  + A @subpage interpolate with routines to perform interpolation, fitting of data, and some work on polynomials.
+  + A @subpage docinterpolate with routines to perform interpolation, fitting of data, and some work on polynomials.